BigBitBusInc/kubernetes-automation-toolkit/code/k8s-common-code/README.md

 [Locust API load generator](./locust-loadgen-api): A helm chart that will install the [Locust load generator](https://locust.io/) that can send requests to the todo api.
 Look at the [Values file](./locust-loadgen-api/values.yaml), the [locust file](./locust-loadgen-api/tasks/locustfile.py) as well as [Locust documentation](https://docs.locust.io/en/stable/).

-Note we don't install the Locust helm chart be default.
-In order to install it, adjust the [Values file](./locust-loadgen-api/values.yaml) and then install it via Helm in a separate namespace.
+Note we don't install the Locust helm chart by default via our [installation scripts](../../local-kubernetes-cluster-installation).
+In order to install the load generator, adjust the [Values file](./locust-loadgen-api/values.yaml) and then install it via Helm in a separate namespace, like so:

 ```
 kubectl create ns locust